josh-white-278/zephyr-pub-sub/README.md

 message before any other type.
 The callback subscriber type has its message handler function called directly from the broker's message processing thread.
 This means that the handler function can not block as it will block all other subscribers from receiving messages.

-### Message queue subscriber details

-The message queue subscriber is the second highest priority type and all message queue subscribers will receive a message before any other type other than the higher priority callback type.
-The message queue subscriber has a fixed length message queue for receiving published messages.
-If the queue is not long enough or is not serviced fast enough then it will block the broker's message processing thread until space becomes available in the message queue.

 ### FIFO subscriber details